 According to one poll, not all skiers are interested in returning to the slopes at this point.
 Magellan Strategies polled 788 skiers about their pandemic plans, and 31% said they weren’t likely to ski this season while 39% said they hadn’t bought a pass.
 “I can go a year without skiing downhill,” one Colorado woman told pollsters.

-As rates of COVID-19 rise to record levels across the U.S., experts recommend looking at the coronavirus rate at your destination to help evaluate the risk to determine whether it’s safe to ski.
+As rates of COVID-19 deaths have crossed the 425,000-person threshold in the U.S., experts recommend looking at the coronavirus rate at your destination to help evaluate the risk to determine whether it’s safe to ski.
 Though skiing is considered a low-risk activity, the Centers for Disease Control and Prevention says traveling, especially by plane, is still risky.
+Even European countries are struggling with whether their citizens should be skiing.

-Experts recommend doing what you can to stay safe, which means wearing a mask, wiping down common surfaces, and avoiding other people.
+Experts recommend that, if you ski, do what you can to stay safe, which means wearing a mask, wiping down common surfaces, and avoiding other people.

 “We have, as an industry, put in a ton of time and effort working collaboratively to put safety policies and procedures in place,” National Ski Patrol Executive Director Meegan Moszynski told the Washington Post.
 “The biggest piece of advice I have for people is to respect the rules and protocols [of] your area.
 Because we all want to go skiing and … we want to stay open.
 The sport is supposed to be fun, and we want everyone to be safe and respectful.”